 In 2021, Mr. Lloyd obtained a $15 million settlement against an obstetrician and teaching hospital for delay in a delivery that caused brain damage to the baby.

 Throughout his career, Mr. Lloyd has obtained over $300 million favorable case results.

 During his career, Mr. Lloyd has been contacted and retained by numerous referring attorneys to handle medical malpractice cases which had been previously dismissed by other plaintiff's attorneys.
 After Mr. Lloyd's experienced case analysis and use of leading, nationally recognized expert witnesses, he has re-filed cases for referring attorneys and obtained settlements either before or during trial in amounts ranging from $500,000 to $8,000.000.

 AUTHOR OF JURY SELECTION

-In 2016, Mr. Lloyd's book Jury Selection was published, which is the first and only book for trial lawyers on the subject in Illinois.
+In 2016, Mr. Lloyd's book Jury Selection was published, which is the first and only book for trial lawyers and judges on the subject in Illinois.

 HELD PROFESSIONAL OFFICES

 Mr. Lloyd has held numerous professional positions and received many honors and awards as a plaintiff's medical malpractice lawyer.
 From 1995 to 1997, 2004 and 2007, he was the moderator and education planner for all statewide medical malpractice seminars for the Illinois Trial Lawyers Association, the most widely attended seminars by fellow Illinois trial lawyers.
 In 2000 to 2002, Mr. Lloyd was a member of the President's Circle for the American Association of Justice.

 In 2004, the American Association of Trial Lawyers, now known as the American Association for Justice, awarded Mr. Lloyd the Citation of Excellence Medal for his civil jury trial accomplishments and experience.